ietf-wg-nmop/Logistic/Chairs-Sync-Meeting-Points.md

 ## CFAs

-Scheduled first week of May
+Scheduled first week of May (Med will take care of the calls)

-# Digital Map: interim to trigger discussion
+# Digital Map: interim to trigger discussion (04/06/2024)

 # Misc.